kimrojas/COARE-utility/oneapi.md

 # OneAPI setup on COARE

 This is a setup guide for the OneAPI in COARE.
 Due to the recent retirement of Intel Parallel studio, [OneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) is now goto package for the intel compilers and math kernel library (MKL).
 For more information, visit https://software.intel.com/content/www/us/en/develop/tools/oneapi.html

 MAIN DOWNLOAD WEBSITE: https://software.intel.com/content/www/us/en/develop/tools/oneapi/all-toolkits.html

 > NOTE: The downloads are free but requires an intel developer account.
 Its free to register!
-> NOTE:

 ## A. OneAPI Base Toolkit